at Gleason's Landing

 Gleason's Landing provides access to the Pere Marquette River from the east side.
 The area is popular with anglers and paddlers.
 Several primitive campsites are nicely spaced for privacy, and there is a separate picnic area.

 Camping- There are 6 primitive sites nestled along a curve of the river.
 You can drive to the parking area, but must then carry gear to a campsite (no vehicle access to actual sites), or paddle in from the river.
-Sites are level, fire rings with grates, and lantern stand
+Sites are level, fire rings with grates, picnic tables, and lantern stand

 Boat Launch- Dirt ramp to the river.

 Picnicking- There is a leveled, raised picnic area with tables, benches and a couple of grills

 Although the North Country Trail is just on the other side of the river, up an old road spur from the water's edge, you cannot access it unless you cross the river somehow.
 However, if you had a boat at the site, you could cross and tie up on the opposite bank for a day.
 It's easy to find the old benched trail up the bluff, and the North Country Trail is right at the top of the hill.

 Rest Rooms- two latrines, accessible over grass

 Potable Water- hand pump in summer